 - Collaboration – Secure partnerships that support or advance the Libraries' mission.

 - Outreach – Connect to users where they are, building meaningful relationships that support the university and broader community.

 - Diversity, Equity, and Inclusion – Embrace diversity by creating a welcoming environment and providing resources representative of the diverse university populations.

 - Access – Evaluate, select, and provide access to resources that meet the information needs of users.

 The Joseph Anderson Cook Library contains the principle holdings of books, journals, microforms, music, media, and other materials, which support the research and instructional programs of the University.
 Cook Library has five floors of book stacks, study areas, computers, and access is provided to over five million books and microforms and over 150,000 journals.
 Library services, such as circulation, reference and interlibrary loan, can be found on the first and second floors with the collections being housed on all five floors.

 You can learn more about our history here.

 The building is named for William D. McCain, former Mississippi state archivist and long-time president of The University of Southern Mississippi (1955-1975).
 An avid genealogist and historian, Dr. McCain took up offices in the McCain Library as President Emeritus following his retirement in 1975.
 Today, current President Emeritus Aubrey K. Lucas works out of the third floor offices.
-Other tenants in the building include the Center for Oral History and Cultural Heritage, the Graduate School, and the Testing Center.
+Other tenants in the building include the Graduate School, and the Testing Center.